 - You can write the script for your video clips.

 - You can create the storyboard for your video clips.

-- You can use free (legal) music.
+- You can use free (legal) music for your video soundtrack.

 - Consider using stock assets.